Morfly/airin/README.md

 - `migrateRootToBazelFor***` - registered for a root project and complements migration for specific migration target, where the `***` is a name of a migration target.
 E.g. `:migrateRootToBazelForApp`.

 ### Components
+TODO

 ## Module components
+Module component is responsible for generating Bazel files for specific types of modules.

 Every module component is an abstract class that extends the ModuleComponent base class and implements 2 functions, `canProcess` and `onInvoke`.
 ```kotlin
 abstract class AndroidLibraryModule : ModuleComponent {